 When I think of this in relation to gaming, I start to feel sensitive.
-Coming back to education, I think that the more we can use gaming experiences to provide students’ with a more intimate experience with subject matter, the better.
-We’re approaching a point in public education (in America, at least) where that depth of experience is one of the few things that will cut through the monolith that is standardization.
+Coming back to education, I think the more we can use gaming experiences to provide students a more intimate experience with subject matter, the better.
+We’re approaching a point in public education (in America, at least) where that deep experience is one of the few things that will cut through the monolith that is academic standardization.
 It’s one of the few mediums that can force students to approach subject matter differently, because the expectation of spit-it-back memorization they’ve been conditioned to meet isn’t a viable solution to problem solving in a game environment.

 But stepping back – how do the imaginary worlds we interact with change the way we think?
 Can you measure that change, if there is any?
 Will the realities we build and game in now eventually fuel a desire to live in them?
 Will practicing moderation always be enough to keep the real and imagined separate?
 Will the real world we’ve been born into ever reach a point of relative dullness that can’t stand up to fantasies we’ve learned to build?

-What kind of fall are we setting ourselves up for – if any?
+What kind of fall are we setting ourselves up for – and when?

 Before I left San Francisco, I went the Golden Gate Bridge.
 I was lucky enough to have several beautiful nights of sightseeing in the city, but I wouldn’t feel at peace with myself if I didn’t at least try to see the Big One.

 I hiked up the Presidio.
 I got there just after sunrise to overcast skies and drizzle.
 I reached the foot of the Bridge and looked up to see its tops obscured by the fog.
 Not exactly the impressive sight I was hoping for.
-I was a little bit bummed and I’m afraid the Bridge Patrol guy who started talking to me thought I might be a jumper (didn’t help that I was wearing all black)(and cannot hide emotion)(and listening to my 90s alt playlist on Spotify).
+I was a little bit bummed.
 But at least I tried, right?
 I found a lot of consolation in the foliage which was super verdant and lush from the recent rains, walking down wooden staircases past calla lilies and blue daisies and honeysuckle.

 But life has a way of delivering from time to time.
 When I reached the bottom of Presidio Promenade and started towards the Embarcadero, something told me to turn around.